-The Department of Biochemistry offers a route to earn a Master of Science in the Life Sciences for students currently enrolled in our B.S. program, who earn an accelerated B.S./M.S. degree combination.
+The Department of Biochemistry offers a route to earn a Master of Science in the Life Sciences (MSLFS) for students currently enrolled in our B.S. program in the form of an accelerated B.S./M.S. degree combination.

 - A scanned copy or pdf version of college transcripts (an official copy to be sent to the Graduate School after the issuance of an offer of admission in late April of the Junior year)

 - The names, affiliations, and email addresses of three references (the applicant to request the letters to be submitted directly by the references online)

 - A statement of motivation and career objectives

 - A résumé that includes experience and qualifications

 - Completion of the Accelerated Undergraduate/Graduate Degree and Course Designation Form, which is to be returned to our Academic Program Coordinator, Lisa Jones (email@example.com, Engel Hall Room 101A).

 What to expect during the pursuit of your B.S/M.S. degree

 In the first semester of their accelerated program (Fall of senior year), the selected students will enroll in the courses that will be used for meeting the requirement for the M.S. degree as outlined in our Graduate Handbook.